Madhumalti Plant: Easy to care plants with pleasantly scented flowers

 Overwatering of the plants can lead to root rot.
 Avoid overwatering of the plants and waterlogging to prevent root rot.

-Propagation of Madhumalti
+Propagation of Madhumalti Plant

-The madhumalti plants can be propagated through cuttings, seeds and root division.
+The Madhumalti Plants can be propagated through cuttings, seeds, and root division.

 The seeds can be sown in the soil during early summer.
 The seeds may take time to germinate.
 Soaked seeds can be used for sowing to improve the germination rate.
-The germinations rate in seeds is low.
+The germination rate in seeds is low.

 The propagation can also take place through division.
 The division takes place through the roots.
 The plant is uprooted carefully and the plant is cut into divisions at the appropriate spots.
-Once the plant is divides, loosen the roots and let them spread.
-Transfer the divisions to new pot and deep water them or provide them with a soaking tub.
+Once the plant is divided, loosen the roots and let them spread.
+Transfer the divisions to a new pot and deep water them or provide them with a soaking tub.
 Place them in partial to full shade till the divisions stabilize.